Screenwriter Vs Scriptwriter: What's the Difference?

 Entrance Exams for Scriptwriting and Screenwriting

-Candidates can pursue various courses for Scriptwriting and Screenwriting such as PG Diploma in Direction and Screenplay Writing, Certificate in Screenwriting, BSc in Filmmaking, Diploma in Writing for Films and Television, NCVTE Diploma in Screenplay Writing, BA in Multimedia in Screen Writing etc. The admission process for Script Writing courses varies according to the college.
-Many colleges offer admission based on marks obtained in class 12th examination, while some institutes/universities conduct entrance examinations for admission.
+Candidates can pursue various courses for Scriptwriting and Screenwriting such as PG Diploma in Direction and Screenplay Writing, Certificate in Screenwriting, BSc in Filmmaking, Diploma in Writing for Films and Television, NCVTE Diploma in Screenplay Writing, BA in Multimedia in Screen Writing, etc. The admission process for Script Writing courses varies from institute to institute.
+Many colleges offer admission based on marks obtained in the class 12th examination, while some institutes/ universities conduct entrance examinations for admissions.
 The entrance test usually takes place in two stages, a written test and an interview.
-Some of the entrance exams are given below:
+Some entrance exams through which students can get into the above-mentioned programmes include.

 - FTII JET